Abin-S-Yaseen/GUI-calculator/README.md

 # GUI-calculator
-This repository has a simple user interface calculator that can add, subtract, multiply or divide two numbers.
+This repository has a simple UI calculator that can add, subtract, multiply or divide two numbers.

 Languages used : Python🐍